UPES B.Des Admissions 2026

-The NID Studio Test 2025 was scheduled to be held on May 3, 2025 and after the exam, it becomes crucial for candidates to refer to the NID Studio Test 2025 Question Paper with Solutions.
-Candidates can refer to the NID Studio Test 2025 Question paper to analyze the expectations regarding the creativity and the technical aspects, and the the actual practical work of the evaluation system and of the criteria.
+The NID Studio Test 2026 will be scheduled tentatively for May 2026 for the B.Des level of admissions and from March to April 2026, for the M.Des round of admissions.
+After the exam, it becomes crucial for candidates to refer to the NID Studio Test 2026 Sample Paper with Solutions.
+Candidates can refer to the NID Studio Test 2026 Question paper to analyse the expectations regarding the creativity and the technical aspects, and the actual practical work of the evaluation system and of the criteria.

 This Story also Contains

-It becomes imperative for the candidates to make use of the NID Studio test paper because it will help all the competitors who would be appearing for the exam.
-Furthermore. the NID Studio Test 2025 question paper also helps those who aim for admission in the future.
+It becomes imperative for the candidates to make use of the NID Studio test paper to get an edge over the other candidates appearing for the exam.
+Furthermore, the NID Studio Test 2026 question paper also helps those who aim for admission in the future.

 Feature | Details |